mamoodi/Test-Repo/README.md

 # SimpleTodo App

-* React App
-* A todo app that:
+A todo app that:
 *  Says "TODO APP" at the top
-*  Let's you add an item as a TODO
+*  Let's you add an item as a todo